 The National Park Service (NPS) is one of four federal land-managing agencies with WSR management responsibilities.
-NPS works with these federal agencies, as well as state and local governments, landowners, and non-profit organizations, in a variety of ways to protect and enhance National Wild and Scenic Rivers as follows:
+The NPS works with these federal agencies, as well as state and local governments, landowners, and non-profit organizations.
+Within the National Park Service is the Wild and Scenic Rivers Steering Committee which is a policy interpreting body who works to establish service-wide policies and guidelines.
+Contact us for more information about NPS Wild and Scenic Rivers.

-National Wild and Scenic Rivers within National Parks - NPS is responsible for the full range of responsibilities to protect and enhance rivers under the National Wild and Scenic Rivers Act, as well as responsibilities for overall park management.
+The NPS is responsible for the full range of responsibilities to protect and enhance rivers under the National Wild and Scenic Rivers Act, as well as responsibilities for overall park management.

-Partnership National Wild and Scenic Rivers - River management is accomplished in a collaborative partnership between NPS and state, local and/or non-governmental entities, as specified in the designation legislation and the comprehensive river management plan.
+River management is accomplished in a collaborative partnership between NPS and state, local and/or non-governmental entities, as specified in the designation legislation and the comprehensive river management plan.
 To date, locally based river management councils or committees have been formed on each partnership river specifically for this purpose.
 Generally, no federal land is acquired along Partnership WSRs for the purposes of river protection.

 The state/local administering agency is responsible for protecting and enhancing river values.
 NPS responsibilities are limited to the review of federally assisted water resources projects to ensure that river values are protected.